 Alongside Skiddaw, Blencathra acts as a perfect bookend to the central Lake District.
-If you were to ask advocates of the Lake District their favorite mountains, Blencathra would feature in the vast majority of these lists!
+If you were to ask advocates of the Lake District their favourite mountains, Blencathra would no doubt feature in the vast majority of these lists!
 Why?
 It's a mountain of numerous experiences, as you can ascend it a dozen times and feel like you're getting a different experience every time.
 For the adrenaline hunter there are two ridges on Blencathra which draw their attention - Halls Fell and Sharp Edge.
-Halls Fell is possibly the finest direct ridgeline direct to any summit in the Lake District, and Sharp Edge one of the most striking ridges in England.
+Halls Fell is the finest direct ridgeline direct to any summit in the Lake District, and Sharp Edge one of the most striking ridges in England.

 Via Halls Fell & Sharp Edge

 Blencathra is a super accessible mountain as it sits right on the A66.
 This easy access means that if staying anywhere from Cockermouth, Keswick, Penrith to Ambleside you won't have all that long in the car to get to the mountain.
 With the numerous routes available on the mountain popular start points are Keswick, Scales and Threlkeld.
 For our preferred route of doing both Halls Fell Ridge and Sharp Edge in ascent (as opposed to up one and down the other as is traditional) we start in the lovely village of Threlkeld.
 Threlkeld hosts many accommodation options itself, is on the public transport route, and hosts an excellent pub called the Horse & Farrier.

 Grade:Moderate with very exposed scrambling on the ridge.

 Terrain: Rough Ground

 Route Stats: Miles: 6 Ascent: 750m